jeetdev820/iwasbored/README.md

 ### Generate Access URLs and Tokens

-Choose option `2` in the script menu.
+Choose option `3` in the script menu.
 It will print:

-- One-time token URL (use once)
+- One-time token URL (use once for 30days)
-- 5-minute token URL (use multiple times within 5 minutes)
+- 15-minute token URL (use multiple times within 15 minutes)

 Example: